 Situated in Penistone, Hartcliff Folly was built in 1856 by a successful linen merchant named Henry Richardson; who became the first Mayor of Barnsley.

 This impressive Grade A listed building is clad in Portland stone and is the Council’s main civic building.
 The historic building is as fascinating as it is imposing and plays host to the Experience Barnsley Museum and Discovery Centre; housing a treasure trove of interesting information and artefacts.

 NEARBY BIKE LIBRARIES

 The Yorkshire Bank Bike Libraries scheme was set up as a legacy of the grandest ever Grand Départ of the Tour de France back in 2014 and aims to give every child in Yorkshire access to a bike.
-Since its inception the scheme has seen 46 libraries set up, over 5,000 bikes donated and in excess of 40,000 opportunities for people in the county to cycle.
+The scheme saw 46 libraries set up, over 5,000 bikes donated and in excess of 40,000 opportunities for people in the county to cycle.

-There are two bike libraries situated in and around Barnsley offering bicycle loans and lessons for people in the town.
+There were two bike libraries situated in and around Barnsley offering bicycle loans and lessons for people in the town.